 Studies of insect declines are notoriously limited, however, according to the United Nations Environment Programme, most studies focus on the US and Europe, with little information on other territories.
 Very few studies have tracked insect biomass over the long term.
 It’s also difficult to gauge the types of insects that are disappearing- much more information exists about bees and butterflies than ants, for example.
 Despite these limitations, it’s clear that numerous environments are facing an alarming number of insect disappearances.

-The Ramifications of Insect Loss
+The Ramifications of the Loss of Insect Populations

 Insects do a lot of heavy lifting to keep the world’s ecosystems afloat.
 Professor Dave Goulson from the University of Sussex notes that insects ‘perform vital roles such as pollination, seed dispersal and nutrient recycling.
 They are also food for numerous larger animals, including birds, bats, fish, amphibians and lizards’.
 If one section of the food chain disappears in a given area, the entire system could collapse.